ibm-maximo-dev/maximo-swift-restclient/README.md

 ## Usage

-The Maximo resources, which are object structures, represent a graph of related Maximo objects, which are Maximo business objects (MBOs), that provides an atomic view/object to create, update, delete, and query the related set of MBOs.
+The Maximo resources, which are object structures, represent a graph of related Maximo objects, which are Maximo business objects (MBOs), that provides an atomic object to create, update, delete, and query the related set of MBOs.
 This documentation provides several examples that includes some of the most used Maximo business objects, such as work order, purchase order, and service request, to demonstrate how to use the Maximo REST SDK.

 >**Note**: Some of the test cases that are described in this documentation are included in the <i>MaximoRESTSDKTests.swift</i> file.